lacoco-lab/lacoco-lab.github.io/courses/alignment-2024/index.markdown

 We will read a diverse set of recent technical papers from this highly dynamic field.

 Many of our readings will be quite technical.
+You will need a good background in NLP or machine learning in order to thrive in this course.

 **Registration:**
 If you are an LST / computational linguistics student, and want to take this class, you should directly register in the [Course Management System (CMS)](https://cms.sic.saarland/alignment_2024/).